skucik20/AtomicHabits/README.md

 - [x] Settings page
 - [x] Fix toast to the app corner not the window
 - [x] Create widget
+- [x] Update about page
+- [x] Ask user if he is sure to delate habbit

 ### Tests
 - [x] Write unit tests for AtomicHabitServiceTests